mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 difference in Technology Level between the medical facility and the highest relevant implant.
-For example, a character with TL 15 Endurance implants being treated in a TL 10 hospital would give a –5 DM to the surgeon’s Medic skill checks.
+For example, a character with TL 15 Endurance implants being treated in a TL 10 hospital would give a –5 DM to the surgeon's Medic skill checks.

 Healing and Mental Characteristics
 Other than Psionic Strength, which has its own rules (see page 152)